TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 Default value: 1

-_Written and Maintained by Moru Zerinho6_
+_Written and Maintained by Moru Zerinho6 & MTK_